CBICA/DLWMLS/README.md

 ## Usage

-A pre-trained nnUNet model can be found at our [hugging face account](https://huggingface.co/nichart/DLWMLS/tree/main).
+A pre-trained nnUNet model can be found at our [HuggingFace account](https://huggingface.co/nichart/DLWMLS/tree/main).
 Feel free to use it under the package's [license](LICENSE).

 ### From command line
 ```bash